Datageek20/Datageek20/README.md

 - 👋 Hi, I’m @Datageek20
 - 👀 I’m interested in ...data science and Machine learning
 - 🌱 I’m currently learning ...python and SQL
 - 💞️ I’m looking to collaborate on ...
-Other data enthisiasts as well as mobile developers on an idea
+A project with Other data enthisiasts/mobile developers
 -   📫 How to reach me ...oluwatomiolusanya@gmail.com

 <!---
 Datageek20/Datageek20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.